 - Security solutions

-How to use ApsaraDB for MongoDB
+Manage ApsaraDB for MongoDB instances

-You can use the following methods to manage ApsaraDB for MongoDB instances (such as creating instances, databases, and accounts, and specifying network-related settings):
+You can use the following methods to manage ApsaraDB for MongoDB instances, such as creating instances, databases, and accounts, and specifying network-related settings:

-- Mongo shell: official MongoDB CLI tool.
-You can log on to the instance by using the mongo shell to manage databases.
+- Mongo shell: You can log on to the instance by using the official MongoDB CLI tool to manage databases.
 For more information, see Connect to a replica set instance by using the mongo shell.